-Supplies: Many homes already have a 14-day supply of most daily items on hand.
-But make sure you have toothpaste, toilet paper, feminine supplies, diapers, laundry detergent and disinfectant.
+Supplies: Many homes already have a 14-day supply of most daily items on hand, but make sure you have toothpaste, toilet paper, feminine supplies, diapers, and laundry detergent and disinfectant.

 As a parent, you always want to do what’s best for your child.
 We want to equip you with resources that will help you and your children through this temporary lifestyle change.

 The Federal Government is implementing a stimulus relief package that will provide a cash payment to help American families and businesses make it through these tough times.
 Below is a summary of some of the benefits that will be available to you along with links for more information.